-The 2018 Wayfair decision from the Supreme Court allows states to collect sales tax from remote sellers with no physical presence in the state.
+The 2018 Wayfair decision from the Supreme Court allows states to collect sales tax, including remote sellers sales tax, from remote sellers with no physical presence in the state.
 Most states have already jumped on the bandwagon.
 Only two of the states that charge sales tax have not yet imposed sales tax collection on remote sellers: Florida and Missouri.

-Florida may add online sales tax requirements as early as next week.
+Florida may add online sales tax requirements, including remote sellers sales tax, as early as next week.

 And so far, the Sunshine State’s government hasn’t taken the opportunity to get sellers to collect those taxes.